hedmanw/life-insights/README.md

 Lecture 6

-> If you're a doctor, you're going to have to cut up dead corpses, otherwise you don't know what's inside.
+> If you're a doctor, you're going to have to cut up dead corpses, otherwise you don't know what's inside. [somehow regarding Erlang and uptime in telecom applications]

 Lecture 8